BhardwajNkl/task-manager-backend/README.md

 # Task Manager
 This is a backend service for task management.
+This service exposes APIs to create, fetch, update and delete tasks.

 ## Table of contents
 1. [Prerequisites](#prerequisites)